 Our only regret about attending this production is that we weren’t able to catch it sooner—it closes today, along with The Seeing Place’s two other pieces in The Whistleblower Series, which examine the fallout when someone calls out tyranny: Doug Wright’s I Am My Own Wife (directed by Erin Cronican, in which Walker plays all of the characters) and Katherine Viner & Alan Richman’s My Name Is Rachel Corrie, starring Cronican.

 We’re already looking forward to what comes next from T.S.P., whether it’s another audience favorite like Jack Goes Boating or an avant garde revival such as last year’s Cloud 9.
 So if you can spare a few bucks, we encourage you to support their efforts with a tax-deductible contribution.
 And don’t forget to come back here to rate every live event you attend, and we’ll let you know about future opportunities you’re sure to love!3

-Andrew Andrews attended THE PEOPLE VS ANTIGONE at Paradise Factory in New York on Saturday, May 12, 2018 @ 2:00pm to write this review.
+Andrew Andrews attended THE PEOPLE VS ANTIGONE at Paradise Factory in Manhattan on Saturday, May 12, 2018 @ 2:00pm to write this review.